GEVO: Memory-Efficient Monocular Visual Odometry Using Gaussians: Experiments

 \subsection{Rendering and Localization Accuracy}

-~ In this section, we compare the accuracy of GEVO against prior methods.
-Similar to prior methods, we computed the PSNR, SSIM, and LPIPS metrics between each rendered and original RGB image of every five non-keyframes in addition to reporting the RMSE of average translation error (ATE) of keyframes.
-As shown in \Cref{tab:main-metrics}, our framework with ORB-SLAM localization achieves the second-best rendering accuracy and comparable localization accuracy on almost all sequences compared with Photo-SLAM, the best-performing method.
-By using rendered images from the map in addition to our initialization and optimization procedures, our PSNR degrades by 3~dB on Replica and 2~dB on TUM compared with Photo-SLAM.
+~ We compare the accuracy of GEVO against prior methods by computing the PSNR, \reviewdiff{SSIM~\cite{nilsson2020understanding}, and LPIPS~\cite{zhang2018perceptual}}\footnote{\reviewdiff{PSNR, SSIM, and LPIPS measure the fidelity, texture and overall perceptual differences between the rendered and original image, respectively.}} metrics of every five non-keyframes in addition to the RMSE of average translation error (ATE) of keyframes.
+From \Cref{tab:main-metrics}, GEVO (ORB-SLAM) achieves the second-best rendering and comparable localization accuracy on almost all sequences compared with the best-performing Photo-SLAM.
+Our PSNR degrades by 3~dB on Replica and 2~dB on TUM compared with Photo-SLAM \reviewdiff{due to the usage of rendered images, which are lower fidelity than original ones from camera.}

 Since our framework is compatible with many localization methods, we configure our framework using the same direct localization method as MonoGS for its comparison.
 Due to a more geometrically verified Gaussian initialization procedure based on traditional multi-view stereo, our framework is less likely to incur a large ATE compared with MonoGS, which randomly initializes Gaussians using priors from the global map.
 Due to our consistency-aware optimization, our framework often yields a better rendering accuracy in more than half of the sequences compared with MonoGS without training on up to 300 keyframes stored in memory.